-Software protection can be implemented by setting, erase block register (EBR) and the RAMS bit in the RAM control register (RAMCR).
-When software protection is in effect, setting the P or E bit in flash memory control register 1 (FLMCR1) does not cause a transition to program mode or erase mode.
-(See table 18.12.)
+Software protection can be implemented by setting the SWE1 bit in FLMCR1, the SWE2 bit in FLMCR2, erase block register 1 (EBR1), erase block register 2 (EBR2), and the RAMS bit in the RAM control register (RAMCR).
+When software protection is in effect, setting the P1 or E1 bit in flash memory control register 1 (FLMCR1), or the P2 or E2 bit in flash memory control register 2 (FLMCR2) does not cause a transition to program mode or erase mode.
+(See table 18.11.)